graphops/docs/docs/launchpad/migrate-existing-indexer-to-launchpad.md

 # How to migrate a currently running testnet/mainnet indexer to launchpad?

-## Prerequisites

-This guide describes the steps to migrate blockchain node data that was setup using docker-compose or otherwise into a Kubernetes cluster created using the *launchpad* project
+This guide describes the steps to migrate blockchain node data that was setup using docker-compose or otherwise into a Kubernetes cluster created using the *launchpad* project.

-## Why migrate existing data?

 ## State to migrate